The David Getches Flowing Waters Award

 The Gates Family Foundation, a luminary in Colorado philanthropy, invested early, generously, and venturously in a new program.
 Recognizing potential in Request for Water, they brought their Board together outside of their normal grant cycle in order to fund the program.
 The Gates Family Foundation is known to be a cautious, strategic investor.
 Their support of the Request for Water 2012 program brought visibility and credibility to a new method for adding water to streams and catalyzed additional contributions, making the pilot program possible.

-Sandra Postel, founder of the Global Water Policy Project and Freshwater Fellow of the National Geographic Society, shared the pilot program’s story far and wide.
+Sandra Postel, founder of the Global Water Policy Project and Freshwater Fellow of the National Geographic Society, shared a pilot streamflow restoration program’s story far and wide.
 Through her work with National Geographic, Sandra covered the very first short-term water lease to utilize Colorado’s 2003 state statute.
 Her coverage of the Stagecoach Reservoir/Yampa River project gave this project relevance in the grander scheme of streamflow restoration work and with her international audience.
 Water leasing is one of many tools that can help remedy flow issues in Colorado and in the Colorado River Basin.

 RiverBank 2012: Colorado Water Conservation Board